seeker89/debug_pso/README.md

     - to be taken in the morning for at least two weeks at the beginning
   - Chamomile
   - Green Tea
-    - with honey makes for a god coffee replacement
+    - with honey makes for a good coffee replacement

 ## Supplements